miniBill/minibill.github.io/_posts/2019-11-23-advanced-elm-modular-arithmetic.md

 For two digits numbers we cannot create a type like `type TwoDigits a b = TD a b`, because we need the second digit to depend on the value of the first one.
 This seems to point toward dependent types, which Elm doesn't have, but it's actually doable within Elm's typesystem.

-To keep the code a bit more compact, from now on I'll use base 4 instead of base 10.
-Mutatis mutandis everything will work for base 10.
+To keep the code a bit more compact, from now on I'll use base four instead of base ten.
+Mutatis mutandis everything will work for base ten.
+We'll also pretend that Elm works in base four, so `10` will be four.

-Let's write some pseudo-Elm for the type of two digit numbers up to `22` (in base 4, it would be `10` in base 10).
+Let's write some pseudo-Elm for the type of two digit numbers up to `22` (in base four, it would be `10` in base ten).

 ```Elm
 type UpTo22